kubernetes/enhancements/keps/sig-api-machinery/4020-unknown-version-interoperability-proxy/README.md

 ## Summary

-When a cluster has multiple apiservers at mixed versions (such as during an upgrade or downgrade), not every apiserver can serve every resource at every version.
+When a cluster has multiple apiservers at mixed versions (such as during an upgrade/downgrade or when runtime-config changes and a rollout happens), not every apiserver can serve every resource at every version.

 To fix this, we will add a filter to the handler chain in the aggregator which proxies clients to an apiserver that is capable of handling their request.